-cruise liner departed for South Korea from suburban Shanghai's Wusongkou port on Tuesday, marking the reopening of Asia's largest cruise liner port after the COVID-19 pandemic.
+A CRUISE liner departed for South Korea from suburban Shanghai's Wusongkou port last week, marking the reopening of Asia's largest cruise liner port after the COVID-19 pandemic.

 The 25,000-ton lightweight Blue Dream Star, owned by the Shanghai-based Blue Dream Cruises, sailed for Jeju Island from the Wusongkou International Cruise Liner Port in Baoshan District with no passengers onboard, in a trial operation for an impending commercial voyage.